jay-joshy/allergyguide/docs/oit_calculator_presentation.md

 > Existing tooling for generating OIT protocols are sparse and _do not offer sufficient flexibility for the diversity of protocol phenotypes seen in clinical practice_.

-- Manual protocol generation is tedious and time-consuming; human error
+- While all discrete calculations for a protocol are easy/trivial, manual protocol generation is tedious and time-consuming; human error more likely
 - Lack of standardization = constantly reinventing the wheel

 <!-- end_slide -->